coder40425/Budget-Tracker-AI/README.md

 # 💸 BudgetTracker AI

-A *student-built, AI-powered expense tracker* that helps you understand your spending patterns, categorize expenses intelligently, and manage budgets efficiently.
+*Built an AI-powered expense tracker* that helps you understand your spending patterns, categorize expenses intelligently, and manage budgets efficiently.
-Track expenses, gain insights, and visualize trends with **Chart.js** – all in one place.
+Track expenses, gain insights, and visualize trends with *Chart.js* – all in one place.

 🌐 *Live Demo*: [BudgetTracker AI](https://budget-tracker-ai-ys.vercel.app/)